dustinblackman/oatmeal/README.md

 The following steps should be completed to add a backend:

 1. Implement trait for new backend.
-2. Update the [BackendManager](./src/infrastructure/backends/mod.rs) to provide your new backend.
+2. Update the [BackendName](./src/domain/models/editor.rs) with your new Backend name.
-3. Write tests
+3. Update the [BackendManager](./src/infrastructure/backends/mod.rs) to provide your new backend.
-4. Update the documentation for the [CLI](./src/application/cli.rs).
+4. Write tests

 #### Adding an editor